 Forensic investigations may include transportation accident reconstruction (motor vehicle/aircraft/rail) or crime scenes.
 In forensic investigations, the location of key pieces of evidence are located and measured as part of incident scene documentation.
 This is referred to as “mapping” the scene.

-As an example, in traditional vehicular crash scene reconstruction, mapping involves using a surveyor’s instrument (Total Station) to physically measure key elements of the crash scene to determine the mechanics and, ultimately, the cause of the crash.
+As an example, in traditional vehicular crash scene reconstruction, mapping involves using a surveyor’s instrument (total station) to physically measure key elements of the crash scene to determine the mechanics and, ultimately, the cause of the crash.
 This is a laborious, time consuming process.
 In most cases, for crashes involving death or serious injury, the roadway remains closed for hours while specially trained and equipped officers take the required measurements and photographs.
 Many studies have been conducted that show the economic costs of shutting down roadways, in particular interstate highways, not to mention the issue of the motorists who are inconvenienced.
 In this application, sUAS are used to photograph the crash scene.
 The photographs are then processed by a computer program that generates a geo-referenced 3D model and diagram that assures both relative and absolute positional accuracy.

 The accuracy of evidence produced through this method of investigation is necessary because of the potential for criminal prosecution or other enforcement action against the at fault driver, or for evidence in a civil action.
 In both cases, the measurements and photographs taken at the scene must withstand the scrutiny of the court to ensure accuracy.